 - You do not have to do this alone.
 Turn to a trusted friend, family member or someone else who is significant in your life for advice and support through the process.

 - Never force the individual to come out.
 This can be frustrating because you want your loved one to know you support him.
 But doing so may make him more resistant.
 When he is ready, it will happen.

-- LGBTQ is not a choice.
-Understand that the LGBTQ individual did not choose his sexual orientation or gender just as you did not choose yours.
+- LGBTQI is not a choice.
+Understand that the LGBTQI individual did not choose his sexual orientation or gender just as you did not choose yours.
 Trying to change him or convince him it is a phase is not only inaccurate but can actually cause harm.
 Even if you disagree or are upset, expressing such an opinion can only bring about negativity.

 - It's okay to be shocked or surprised.
 It is perfectly fine to explain that your reaction is because you were not expecting the disclosure.
 Your surprise may be not that she has chosen to disclose her sexual orientation but rather how and when she chooses to do so.